jeb2239/CINQ/docs/design_document.md

 Many of our library's functions involve calling small, one-line lambdas, whether they are predicates or mappers.
 At first, this seems extremely inefficient.
 However, lambdas are more easily optimized by the compiler than function pointers.
 When compiling with the `-S` flag to output assembly, we have never observed a situation where the lambdas are not inlined.

+### What happened to caching?

+In our project proposal, we wrote:

+> A good compromise is to use both solutions: use the original vector until a function involving deletion is called.
+Then, we can silently copy the vector's contents into our lazy deletion vector before continuing to execute the query.
+We will need to measure this to know whether it is faster.

+We implemented something like this in CINQ before mostly throwing it away --- you can still see the remnants in the `ensure_data()` method.
+The idea was to keep a cache of the data in a vector to avoid accessing the original container, which might be a linked list.

+As it turns out, this approach was too heavy-handed.
+For example, in `where()`, it would cause the method to:

+1. Copy all the elements into the cache.
+2. Read the items out of the cache one by one.
+3. Pass them to the predicate lambda.
+If it returns true, copy it to the result vector.

+In the case of `where()`, step 1 was unnecessary because the items could just be read out of the source vector.
+Writing the method without `ensure_data()` decreased the average running time from 212 ms to 11 ms (95 percent faster) and putting us on par with writing the same code by hand.
+This experience showed that knowing the exact needs of each method allows us to optimize better.

 ## Features for the convenience of users

 ### Overrides that exist for preventing unsigned to `size_t` conversion errors